Miss Suwanna of Siam: Premiere

 Suwanna of Siam was an 8-reel silent film.
-It premiered on June 22, 1923 at the Nakhon Si Thammarat Theatre, and then opened the next day at the Phatthanakon Cinematograph, the Hong Kong Cinema Hall and the Victoria Theater.
+It premiered on June 22, 1923, at the Nakhon Si Thammarat Theatre and then opened the next day at the Phatthanakon Cinematograph, the Hong Kong Cinema Hall and the Victoria Theater.

 A newspaper account of the opening reads:

 Production

-Production started in 1922, but before he could begin filming, MacRae had to first ask permission of the Siamese Royal Court.
+Production started in 1922, but before he could begin filming, MacRae had to first ask for permission from the Siamese Royal Court.

 "Today Mr Henry A. MacRae came to see me.
 I assured him of two things: first, traveling; second, finding a place for film processing and screening.
 Above these, he has to take care of himself.
-For our benefit, he has to give a copy of the film to the State Railway in return...", an excerpt from the writings of Prince Kampaengpet reads, in reaction to a visit by MacRae, who wanted to "take picture[s] of Bangkok and the Beauties of Siam, including the King and the Palace Buildings."
+For our benefit, he has to give a copy of the film to the State Railway in return...", an excerpt from the writings of Prince of Kamphaengphet reads, in reaction to a visit by MacRae who wanted to "take picture[s] of Bangkok and the Beauties of Siam, including the King and the Palace Buildings."

 "I felt that His Majesty, King Rama VI, would be interested in moving pictures," McRae wrote in The Film Year Book (1924).
-"And after considerable maneuvering I finally secured an audience which resulted in securing the entire [Royal Entertainment] Company's assistance together with the free use of the King's 52 automobiles, His Majesty's 600 race horses, the free use of the navy, the Royal Palaces, the railways, the rice mills, thousands of miles of rice fields, coconut groves, klongs and Elephants, and white elephants at that."
+"And after considerable maneuvering, I finally secured an audience which resulted in securing the entire [Royal Entertainment] Company's assistance together with the free use of the King's 52 automobiles, His Majesty's 600 race horses, the free use of the navy, the Royal Palaces, the railways, the rice mills, thousands of miles of rice fields, coconut groves, klongs and Elephants, and white elephants at that."

 Ultimately, according to Thai film scholar Chalida Uabumrungjit, the Siamese government "allowed the making of this film in order to show the world the positive image of Siam at the time.
-Therefore, many incidents in the film featured the modern elements in Thai society such as travelling by express train or mail plane."
+Therefore, many incidents in the film featured the modern elements in the Thai society such as travelling by express train or mail plane."